DimitrisParaskevopoulos/ANN-classification-and-regression/README.md

 # ANN for Classification and regression: Project Overview

-### Classification: used deep learning to create a model that predicts which passengers survived the Titanic shipwreck
+### Classification: use of deep learning to create a model that predicts which passengers survived the Titanic shipwreck

-### Regression: used deep learning to create a model that predicts sales prices of houses
+### Regression: use of deep learning to create a model that predicts sales prices of houses

 ## Worthwile to mention
 * Created a project that summarizes some basic techniques both for classification and regression